alibaba/GraphScope/docs/analytical_engine/tutorial_networkx_operations.md

 G.graph
 ```

-or one can modify attributes later
+and one can modify attributes later

 ```python
 G.graph["day"] = "Monday"